 How will you maintain social distancing in the venue?

 We have created one-way systems around the venue, reduced the amount of furniture front-of-house and installed signage to indicate appropriate distancing.
-We have reduced our audience capacity to 390 seats (30% of our usual capacity).
+We have reduced our auditorium capacity by over two thirds.
+All tickets on the lawn are for individual spaces or 1.2 square metres.
 In the auditorium, every other row is not for sale.
 Each group of seats is separated from any other group of seats by at least 1 metre on all sides, with additional mitigations in place such that the entire auditorium is outside, audiences are not sat face-to-face, temperature screening will take place for everyone on arrival, and face coverings are mandatory throughout the venue.
 Performers are also distanced from audience members and themselves in line with government guidance, with rows A and B not for sale.

 What additional safety measures are you taking?

 We will follow government guidance at all times.
 Face coverings are mandatory for everyone throughout the venue.
 Everyone arriving at the venue will have their temperature screened.
 Transactions will be cashless and paperless with one way systems, disposable glassware and meal boxes, multiple hand sanitiser stations and enhanced cleaning processes in place throughout the venue.